A Lyapunov theory demonstrating a fundamental limit on the speed of systems consolidation: Discussion

-Although systems consolidation in the late stage tends to be considered a slow process in several reported neural systems, this is not always the case.
+Although systems consolidation is often considered to be a very slow process in several reported neural systems, this is not always the case.
 For declarative memories, the late stage can consolidate quickly if the new memories have features that are consistent with the existing structure of knowledge in the late stage \cite{tse2007schemas,kumaran2016CLS}.
 Recent evidence from songbird motor consolidation suggests that the consolidation process may happen faster than originally thought, occurring online in the daytime, and not necessarily requiring offline nighttime processes \cite{tachibana2022performance}.
-Enforcing the stability and convergence of consolidations in these scenarios may reveal constraints on the speed of learning and consolidation, similar to what we have found in the current work.
+Enforcing the stability and convergence of consolidation in these scenarios may reveal constraints on the speed of learning and consolidation, similar to what we have found in the current work.

 Besides the important implications for neuroscience experiments, the framework we have provided here may have engineering applications.
 Classically in adaptive control theory, the tracking error or prediction error is directly used to tune the parameters of single-stage adaptive controllers \cite{slotine1991}.
-Our work gives the insight that using a two-stage adaptive controller can give flexibility in terms of having a robust storage memory at the final site, as well as an extra knob to tune the speed of learning in a stable manner.
+Our work gives the insight that using a two-stage adaptive controller can give flexibility in terms of having robust storage of memory at the final site, as well as an extra knob to tune the speed of learning in a stable manner.
 In systems with delayed negative feedback that are subject to inappropriate oscillations, such two-stage learning could be used to avoid deleterious resonance effects.
 Recent machine learning approaches have focused on using machine learning to generate and control complex dynamical systems \cite{chen2018neuralode,hasani2022closed}.
 Given that artificial neural networks with online, adaptive learning are increasingly in demand throughout society, including in safety-critical tasks, this suggests a compelling need to develop frameworks that guarantee the stability of such algorithms.
 We hope that the principles of systems consolidation and Lyapunov theory introduced here could help current progress in this area by highlighting the need for real-time, continuously adaptive systems that are safe and stable.